jumpnow/jumpnowtek-site/_posts/2016-09-20-Using-the-Raspberry-Pi-Hardware-PWM-timers.md

 You can find the source for them [here][pwm-dts-src].

+If you are using Yocto built images from my [meta-rpi][meta-rpi] layer ([instructions here][meta-rpi-instructions]), then the custom pwm overlays are already installed.

+If you are using [Raspbian][raspbian], then you can build the overlays yourself right on the RPi since a device tree compiler should be installed by default.

+Download the dts you want to use, for example `pwm-with-clk-overlay.dts` and build the binary dtb like this

+    pi@raspberrypi:~ $ dtc -@ -I dts -O dtb -o pwm-with-clk.dtbo pwm-with-clk-overlay.dts

+You'll get some errors complaining about missing references, but you can safely ignore them.
+This happens because the compiler doesn't have access to all the includes referenced in the source.

+Then copy the dtbo to the overlays directory

+    pi@raspberrypi:~ $ sudo cp pwm-with-clk.dtbo /boot/overlays

+## Usage

 Use them the same way you would the standard pwm overlays.

 For example to get a hardware timer on GPIO_18 (pin 12) on any RPi, add this to `config.txt`